duy07t1k23cht/notebook/docs/blog/posts/interview/soft-skills-eval.md

         - Encourage questions and provide hands-on practice.
         - Be patient and check for understanding regularly.
     !!! quote "Example Answer"
         When teaching new concepts, I start by breaking them down into smaller, easy-to-understand parts.
-I often use analogies to relate the concept to something familiar.
-For example, when introducing a new coding framework, I compare its structure to building blocks.
-I then guide the team through a hands-on example, encouraging questions and making sure everyone is comfortable before moving on.
+I often relate the concept to something familiar.
+For example, when introducing Object-Oriented Programming (OOP), I compare classes and instances to blueprints and buildings.
+I then guide the team through hands-on examples, encourage questions, and make sure everyone is comfortable before moving on.
+I also believe it's important to be patient and trust that the team members can learn and understand the concepts.

 ??? question "Describe a time when you made a difficult decision?"
     !!! tip